-The @ignoreua directive suppresses any warnings that would otherwise be reported concerning addresses not converted to labels in the comment that follows; the comment may be an entry title, an entry description, a register description section, a block start comment, a mid-block comment, a block end comment, or an instruction-level comment.
+The @ignoreua directive suppresses warnings that would otherwise be printed (during the rendering phase) concerning addresses not converted to labels in the comment that follows.
+The comment may be an entry title, an entry description, a register description section, a block start comment, a mid-block comment, a block end comment, or an instruction-level comment.